-We had an unfortunate incident in my house last summer where a friend of mine launched a full glass of red wine all over my custom-made beige sofa and fairly new custom-made Tibetan rug.
-I add in the custom-made part just to emphasize what a ridiculous purchase these 2 items were and, therefore, how stressed out I was about the spill.
-Both of these purchases were obviously made before we had La Jolla Girl and weren’t our sharpest ideas also given the fact we are now getting a dog.
-It is what it is, now.
+We had an unfortunate incident in my house last summer where a friend of mine launched a full glass of red wine all over my custom-made beige sofa and a fairly new custom-made Tibetan rug.
+I add in the custom-made part to emphasize how stressed out I was about the spill.

 Then, we waited.
 It was the longest wait EVER though only about an hour—which was not enough time.
 I vacuumed it up but you could still see an outline of wine on the rug.
 For the most part, it was gone and I was relieved but not totally happy with the results.